-Package managers (dpkg, rpm etc...) are commonly used in desktop environments.
+Package managers (dpkg, rpm, etc...) are commonly used in desktop environments.

-In some cases when the embedded device runs a desktop distribution such as Debian, a package manager is built-in and can be used to update the vendor’s software as well as the packages of the Linux distribution.
+When the embedded device runs a desktop distribution such as Debian, a package manager is built-in and can be used to update the vendor’s software as well as the packages of the Linux distribution.

 Package managers are not reliable enough to accomplish the critical software update requirement on embedded devices and it is recommended to avoid using them.

 The double image copy strategy saves two copies of the whole software (Kernel, DTB and ROMDISK), an active image and a standby image.
 At boot time, the bootloader will load the active image from storage and runs it.
 The active image must be able to update the standby image copy, this way the system can be safely upgraded with a guarantee that there is always a valid copy even if the software update is interrupted or a power cut occurs.